juuzzou/BTree-Visualiztion/README.md

 3. Use other buttons to perform various tree operations.
 4. Operation results and tree visualization will be displayed in the text field.

-## Acknowledgements
-Special thanks to the faculty of the Russian State Agrarian University - Moscow Timiryazev Agricultural Academy for their assistance in the development of this application.